Skip to main content

 We do not fully understand why some parents or carers fabricate or induce illness in their child.
 But a combination of psychological factors and stressful life experiences is often involved.

-Some mothers may have experiences with their own mothers that affect their parenting and relationship with their children.
-They may repeatedly see a doctor to satisfy an emotional need to get attention for their child.
+Some people may have had difficulties with their own parents that affect their parenting and relationship with their children.
+They may repeatedly see a doctor or other mental health professional to get attention for themselves and their child.

 Several factors may increase the risk of developing FII.